 The Business/SPEA Information Commons provides the space, research tools, and services that help foster Kelley School of Business and School of Public and Environmental Affairs stakeholders' success.
-The newly renovated facility, accessible 96 hours/week, houses 16 group study rooms, 40 individual workstations, spaces for collaborative and quiet study, an 18,000-volume print collection, and a number of specialized library services.
-In addition, library subscriptions provide access to hundreds of subject-specific digital resources-- ABI/ Inform, Bloomberg, Business Source Premier, Columbia International Affairs Online, CQ Public Affairs, Factiva, Mintel Reports, PAIS International, RDS Business Reference Suite, ThomsonONE, and more-that support business and public administration research, teaching, and learning.
 See the Business/SPEA Information Commons website https://libraries.indiana.edu/bsic for more information.